 Academia and experts included in the programme are among others:

-Prof. Dr. Henrik Enderlein (Germany), President, Professor of Political Economy, Hertie School of Governance
+Prof. Dr. Henrik Enderlein (Germany), President and Professor of Political Economy at the Hertie School

 Prof. Sergio Fabbrini (Italy), Director of the Luiss School of Government and Professor of Political Science and International Relations at LUISS Guido Carli

-Prof. Jean Pisani-Ferry (France), Commissioner-general of France Stratégie, Professor at the Hertie School of Governance, Founding Director of Bruegel
+Prof. Jean Pisani-Ferry (France), Commissioner-general of France Stratégie, Professor at the Hertie School, Founding Director of Bruegel

-Prof. Dr. Jobst Fiedler (Germany), Senior Fellow in Residence, Convenor, Prof. em. of Public and Financial Management, Hertie School of Governance
+Prof. Dr. Jobst Fiedler (Germany), Senior Fellow in Residence, Convenor, Prof. em. of Public and Financial Management at the Hertie School

 Ms. Anne-Marie Idrac (France), Chairperson of the Board, Sciences Po School of Public Affairs, chairperson, Toulouse Airport, former minister, former CEO of SNCF